johnpyp/homemedia-docker/docs/initial-setup.md

 # PIA Information
 PIA_USER=pia_username
 PIA_PASS=pia_password
-# This is your PIA region https://www.privateinternetaccess.com/pages/network/
+# This is your PIA region
 PIA_REGION=US New York City

+# Change this if accessing via LAN, you'll need to configure your hostfiles (coverered in the next section)
+LOCAL_DOMAIN=localhost
 # These options only need to be changed if you plan on using remote access + https
 DOMAIN=my_domain.com
 EMAIL=myemail@example.com